Barnstar: Internet "barnstars"

 Some Wiki-based communities give their users an award called a "barnstar" as a continuation of the "barn raising" metaphor.
 The practice originated on MeatballWiki and was adopted by Wikipedia in 2003.
-The image that is frequently used for this purpose is actually a photo of one of the structural anchor plates, not of a proper barnstar.
+The image that is frequently used for this purpose is actually a stylization of a star-shaped anchor plate and not of a proper barnstar, which is purely decorative.